 HB Vax II (Hep B)

-If you do not have evidence of having had 2 doses of MMR vaccine (measles, mumps, rubella) you may be eligible for a free vaccine from NSW Health.
-Other vaccines can be obtained from a pharmacy on prescription.
+If you do not have evidence of having had 2 doses of MMR vaccine (measles, mumps, rubella) you may require a booster.
+Flu vaccine is worth considering if you are not already immunised.